PsyTeachR/reprores-v2/docs/05-joins.md

 </div>

 ::: {.warning data-latex=""}
-If you've forgotten to load dplyr or the tidyverse, <a class='glossary' target='_blank' title='The set of R functions that come with a basic installation of R, before you add external packages' href='https://psyteachr.github.io/glossary/b#base-r'>base R</a> also has an `intersect()` function.
+If you've forgotten to load dplyr or the tidyverse, <a class='glossary' target='_blank' title='The set of R functions that come with a basic installation of R, before you add external packages.' href='https://psyteachr.github.io/glossary/b#base-r'>base R</a> also has an `intersect()` function.
 The error message can be confusing and looks something like this:

 ```r